–

 About a year later, having studied the book, I came in contact with his disciples at the “old” Govinda’s restaurant and temple in Grevgatan, just one block from Maharishi’s meditation centre where I had often been.
 The first dinner there was a remarkable experience.
 I was there with two friends who were mildly interested but did not yet develop any deeper and long-term commitment to the spiritual path or spiritual life.
 The restaurant was in an exquisite 1880s building.
 The dinner was served at the table, something I have never seen at any other of the Hare Krishna movement’s Govinda’s restaurants anywhere in the world since then.
 And the table was low, we were sitting on cushions on the floor.
 The three-course so-called raj bhoga was spectacular.
 I remember especially the spinach sabji, the chapatis, and the “Simply Wonderful” dessert.

-Other books by Bhaktivedanta Swami and his disciples, with tastefully designed covers (I remember precisely which ones they were: the first Swedish editions of The Nectar of Instruction, with pictures of Rupa Goswami’s samadhi, and Satsvarupa dasa Goswami’s Readings in Vedic Literature: The Tradition Speaks for Itself, with a statue of Shiva) , were displayed on a small table, and the paintings on the walls were acceptable too.
+Other books by Bhaktivedanta Swami and his disciples, with tastefully designed covers (I remember precisely which ones they were: the first Swedish editions of The Nectar of Instruction, with pictures of Rupa Goswami’s samadhi, and Satsvarupa dasa Goswami’s Readings in Vedic Literature: The Tradition Speaks for Itself, with a statue of Shiva as Nataraja), were displayed on a small table, and the paintings on the walls were acceptable too.

 In Bhaktivedanta Swami’s books, there were many things I did not understand and did not believe in.
-Among other things, they contain the oddest presentation of an understanding of the whole traditional and Puranic Hindu mythology as literally true, an understanding which also defines the organization he founded.
-To this day, I have not been able to understand how such a presentation is possible, and especially how it is possible as a presentation for the modern west.
-While the Advaita vedantists also retain this traditional heritage of the mythology, their positions are not centered around it.
-Vaishnavism, on the other hand, is one of the branches of Hinduism which develops a whole theology, a personalistic and theistic theology, on the basis precisely of the acceptance of the literalistically understood mythology.
+Among other things, they contain the oddest presentation of the whole traditional Hindu mythology as literally true, an understanding which also defines the organization he founded.
+I have never quite been able to understand how such a presentation is possible, and especially how it is possible as a presentation for the modern west.
+The centrepiece of their preaching and teaching is always simply a retelling or recital of the ancient myths, legends and fables of the “Hindu” scriptures, and especially as they appear in the itihasas (the puranas, Mahabharata, Ramayana), as all literally true.
+While the Advaita vedantists also retain this legacy of stories, their positions are not centered around it, and if they accept it, or parts of it, as literally true, it is only on a lower level of reality.
+Vaishnavism, on the other hand, is one of the branches of “Hinduism” which develops a whole theology, a personalistic and theistic theology, on the basis precisely of the acceptance of the literalistically understood mythology, and of central aspects of it as the ultimate truth, the absolute reality.

 With this teaching, Bhaktivedanta Swami introduced a standard for the various levels and functions of society which implied that few in the modern world – whether in India or in the West – were even on the level of shudras.
 The task of his Vedic mission was to gradually train people so that the qualities of the various varnas could be gradually reestablished, at least as far as possible.